moraes/tipfy/docs/source/tutorials/user-authentication.rst

 options for the user system.

-Independently of the chosen method, Tipfy will require the authenticated user to create an account in the site, so that an ``User`` entity is saved in the datastore and becomes available for the application.
+Independently of the chosen method, Tipfy will require the authenticated user to create an account in the site, so that a ``User`` entity is saved in the datastore and becomes available for the application.
 Tipfy provides a default user model in :class:`tipfy.ext.auth.model.User`, but you can configure it to use a custom model if needed.

 In this tutorial, we will see what is needed to implement each of the authentication systems listed above.
-We will basically configure the application to use the chosen auth method create handlers for login, logout, and signup.
+We will basically configure the application to use the chosen auth method create handlers for login, logout and signup.

 Create a new App Engine project with Tipfy files in it, and let's start!